 The use of scorecards can help you track the most crucial metrics or key performance indicators for organizational success.
 Scorecards provide a powerful method to align activities within your company and among third-party relationships, as they did in the case of Starbucks.
 The use of frequent scorecards that track leading indicators can enable you to identify emerging problems.
 While scorecards are no panacea in their own right, they can be powerful tools if care is taken to ensure that the most important metrics are identified, and then acted upon as required.

-Commit to sustainability: Starbucks has found a healthy mix of sustainability aspirations and profitability.
+Starbucks has found a healthy mix of sustainability aspirations and profitability.
 It has made strides all along its supply chain, from farms and its distribution network to its retail outlets.
-It believes that customers and employees alike will resonate with its values and support it.
+It believes that customers and employees alike will resonate with their values and support it.
 Think about how you can you make your supply chain greener through such steps as a reduction of energy usage in your store, achieving LEED certification in your facility, undertaking the sourcing of certified products, or the elimination of supply chain waste.

-Make your facility your innovation laboratory: At Starbucks’ new megastores, the company is treating them as an innovation laboratory for the other stores in its system.
-Whether you have one business location or several, never lose sight of the importance of systematically supporting innovation and the opportunities to help improve customer experience as well as reduce costs in the process.
+At Starbucks’ new megastores, the company is treating them as an innovation laboratory for the other stores in its system.
+Whether you have one business location or several, never lose sight of the importance of systematically supporting innovation and the opportunities to help improve the customer experience as well as reduce costs in the process.

 The key to the success of Starbucks has always been its customer experience, and over the years, it has been able to leverage its supply chain not only to support but also to enhance customer delight—while better managing its supply chain expenditure.
 You may have much less control over your supply chain than a powerhouse like Starbucks, but by better understanding and actively managing it, you are helping to ensure the success of your company.